antofic/GraphCodable/README.md

 GraphCodable is written entirely in Swift.
 The use of 'unsafe' methods is limited to a handful of functions related to reading and writing data in binary format (see BinaryIO).
 Everything else is 'safe'.

 (*) Fully type checking at compile time is mutually exclusive with the ability to encode/decode heterogeneous collections (i.e. [Any]) containing 'codable' elements.
 I chose to support the first feature while giving up the second.

+## Limitations
+The package limitations related to Swift features are described in the [last paragraph](/Docs/UserGuide.md#Final-thoughts) of the user guide.
+I recommend reading it after reading the entire [User Guide](/Docs/UserGuide.md) and trying code examples.

 ## Other documents
 - [User Guide](/Docs/UserGuide.md)